numz/Comfyui-FlowChain/README.md

 - 💪 Convert your workflows into nodes
 - ⛓️ Chain your workflow
 - 👄 Extra Node that use [LipSync Studio v0.6](https://www.patreon.com/Wav2LipStudio)

+## 🔗 requirements

+- comfyui: be sur to have a comfyui front end version at least 1.3.11, if not update comfyui to the latest version. to find the front end version go to comfyui settings (the gear icon), click "About" and check the version at the top of the page.

 ## 💻 Installation